narciszait/ad-ios-objc/README.md

 ### This is the official Microsoft ADAL framework, v4.0.7, downloaded from Microsoft.
 It has some small modifications that suited my needs
+### The rest of the readme file is intact.
+### The purpose of this repo is to have a backup of the modified framework
 ---

 This library, ADAL for iOS and macOS, will no longer receive new feature improvements.
 Instead, use the new library